The Electric Light Orchestra (album)

-The Electric Light Orchestra is the debut studio album by English rock band Electric Light Orchestra (ELO), released in December 1971 in the United Kingdom by Harvest Records.
-In the United States, the album was released in March 1972 as No Answer, after a misunderstood telephone message made by a United Artists Records executive asking about the album name; the caller, having failed to reach the ELO contact, wrote down "no answer" in his notes, and this was misconstrued to be the name of the album.
-It is one of two albums to not feature keyboardist Richard Tandy, the other being 2015's Alone in the Universe.
+The Electric Light Orchestra is the debut studio album by English rock band Electric Light Orchestra (ELO), released on 3 December 1971 in the United Kingdom by Harvest Records.
+In the United States, the album was released on 2 March 1972 as No Answer, after a misunderstood telephone message made by a United Artists Records executive asking about the album name; the caller, having failed to reach the ELO contact, wrote down "no answer" in his notes, and this was misconstrued to be the name of the album.
+It is one of two ELO albums to not feature keyboardist Richard Tandy, the other being 2015's Alone in the Universe.

 Recording

 The album is focused on the core trio of Roy Wood, Jeff Lynne and Bev Bevan, who were the remaining members of rock group the Move.
 The Move were still releasing singles in the UK at the same time as this project was undertaken, but interest was soon to be abandoned in Wood's former band.
 In fact, the Move's final album, Message from the Country, was recorded simultaneously with The Electric Light Orchestra.

 The sound on The Electric Light Orchestra is unique on this recording in comparison to the more slickly produced ELO albums of the subsequent Lynne years, incorporating many wind instruments and replacing guitar parts with heavy, "sawing" cello riffs, giving this recording an experimental "baroque-and-roll" feel.
 Because Wood, Lynne, and Bevan were the only members, the album utilized many overdubs (with some tracks having well over 10) and doubling on instruments.
 Lynne and Wood did the strings (with Wood doing the woodwinds and Lynne doing the keyboards) while Bevan stuck with percussion and drums.
 On the track "The Battle of Marston Moor (July 2nd, 1644)," Wood had to provide the percussion as well because Bev Bevan, normally the group's percussionist and drummer, refused to play on the track due to his low opinion of it.

-The album cover fittingly depicts a disconnected lightbulb in the middle of a large empty baroque-style dance hall with modern electric lights livening up the room.
+The album cover depicts a pop-art lightbulb sculpture in the middle of a large empty baroque-style dance hall with modern electric lights livening up the room.
 The back cover depicts Wood, Lynne, and Bevan adorned in era-appropriate clothing and playing classical instruments (a cello, a violin, and a piccolo, respectively).
 The image is depicted in wall-eye style, as if they are reflected within the lightbulb's dome.
 The gatefold cover opens up to reveal several black and white images relating to the songs (such as a radio for "Mr. Radio") as well as another picture of the band next to the credits and personnel.